sjambon/sps-starters-2024-mark/README.md

 ## Setup

 1. Clone `main` branch
-2. Navigate to the repository
+2. Navigate to the the root of the repository
-3. Run `docker compose up --build -d`
+3. Run `docker compose up -d`
 4. Open your browser and go to `http://localhost:8080`